What Is Assisted Living?

-How Can I Know What Services I Need?
+How Do I Know What Services I Need?

 Talk with your family and caregivers about what services are needed.
 Take time to consider what services are important to you before you visit assisted living communities.
 This step will help ease your transition.
 Think about these questions:

-Why do I want to change my residence?
+- Why do I want/need to change my living arrangements?

-What daily activities do I need help with (bathing, dressing, toileting, eating)?
+- What daily activities do I need help with (bathing, dressing, toileting, eating, remembering medications)?